 Dryers may be positioned sidewall to sidewall.
-However, a 1/16-inch (1.5875 mm) minimum allowance must be made for the opening and closing of the control door and the lint door.
-It is suggested that the dryer be positioned about 30-inches (76.2 cm) away from the nearest obstruction for ease of installation, maintenance, and service (to be measured from the back guard.)
+However, a 1/16" (1.5875 mm) minimum allowance must be made for the opening and closing of the control door and the lint door.
+It is suggested that the dryer be positioned about 2 feet (0.61 meters) away from the nearest obstruction for ease of installation, maintenance, and service (to be measured from the back guard).
 Refer to the illustration above for details.